zhoujs93/nockchain/crates/nockchain-wallet/README.md

 - The number of signatures required is specified as the first number in each recipient specification
 - The `names` argument is a list of `[first-name last-name]` pairs specifying funding notes
-- The `fee` argument is the transaction fee to pay
+- The `fee` argument is the transaction fee to pay (in nicks, 65536 nicks to 1 nock)
 - For multisig recipients, list multiple public keys after the signature count
 - Optional timelock constraints are specified with a single flag: `--timelock <SPEC>`, where `SPEC` is a comma-separated list of `absolute=<range>` and/or `relative=<range>`.
   - Ranges use the `min..max` syntax. (`10..`, `..500`, `0..1`).